LucaCanali/Miscellaneous/Spark_Notes/Spark_DataFrame_Histograms.md

 ```
 def computeHistogram(df: "DataFrame", value_col: str, min_val: float, max_val: float, bins: int) -> "DataFrame":
-    """ This is a function to compute the count/frequency histogram of a given DataFrame column
+    """ This is a dataframe function to compute the count/frequecy histogram of a column

         Parameters
         ----------
         df: the dataframe with the data to compute
         value_col: column name on which to compute the histogram
-        min_val: minimum value in the histogram
+        min: minimum value in the histogram
-        max_val: maximum value in the histogram
+        max: maximum value in the histogram
         bins: number of histogram buckets to compute

         Output DataFrame